Sparse Multichannel Blind Deconvolution of Seismic Data via Spectral Projected-Gradient: Abstract

 \section{Abstract}

-We present an efficient numerical scheme for seismic blind deconvolution in a multichannel scenario.
-The method is iterative with two steps: wavelet estimation across all channels and refinement of the reflectivity estimate simultaneously in all channels using sparse deconvolution.
-The reflectivity update step is formulated as a basis pursuit denoising problem that is solved with the spectral projected-gradient algorithm which is known to be a very fast computational method for obtaining the sparse solution of this problem.
+In this work, an efficient numerical scheme is presented for seismic blind deconvolution in a multichannel scenario.
+The proposed method iterate with two steps: first, wavelet estimation across all channels and second, refinement of the reflectivity estimate simultaneously in all channels using sparse deconvolution.
+The reflectivity update step is formulated as a basis pursuit denoising problem and a sparse solution is obtained with the spectral projected-gradient algorithm\,--\,faithfulness to the recorded traces is constrained by the measured noise level.
 Wavelet re-estimation has a closed form solution when performed in the frequency domain by finding the minimum energy wavelet common to all channels.
-In tests with both synthetic and real data, this new method yields high quality comparable to existing methods with significantly less computational effort.
+Nothing is assumed known about the wavelet apart from its time duration.
+In tests with both synthetic and real data, the method yields sparse reflectivity series and stable wavelet estimates results compared to existing methods with significantly less computational effort.